-This season we're sharing some of our favorite seafood dishes, from fish and crustaceans to squid and mollusks.
-All of these recipes, plus dozens more, can be found on our Recipes & Menus page.
+Challenge your culinary skills and experiment with new recipes and techniques this season by paying a visit to our Seafood Department.
+Here we share some of our favorite seafood dishes, from fish and crustaceans to squid and mollusks.
+Find dozens more on our Recipes & Menus page.

 Easy Fried Calamari